StatCan/cae-eac/docs/en/ExtPortal.md

 Note: When you login for the first time, you will be prompted to change your password.

 3. Once signed in, you will be in the hub page.
-You can go to that page by selecting the arrow next to the user name and select Das Hub as shown here.
+You can go to that page by clicking the DAS Hub button next to where you signed in.

     ![DAS Hub](images/HubPage.png)